 In 2013, The Bryan Ferry Orchestra released two versions of “Crazy in Love” in conjunction with the film adaptation of “The Great Gatsby.”
 One featured singer Emeli Sandé, and was released on the album, “The Great Gatsby – Music from Baz Luhrmann’s Film”…

-…and the other was an instrument version, featured on “The Great Gatsby Jazz Recordings – A Selection of Yellow Cocktail Music from Baz Luhrmann’s Film.”
+…and the other was an instrumental version, featured on “The Great Gatsby Jazz Recordings – A Selection of Yellow Cocktail Music from Baz Luhrmann’s Film.”

 The instrumental version seems to be a truncated variation of the version with Sandé, and it’s OK that its cut short.
 The jazz interpretation works well, but once you’ve heard Sandé’s vocals, the track feels naked without her.